 - Previous NIH Benefits Information – Did You Know?
 E-mails

-2. The Open Enrollment For The NIH Voluntary Leave Bank Is Coming!
+2. The Open Enrollment For The NIH Leave Bank Begins On November 10!

-The fall Open Enrollment for the NIH Voluntary Leave Bank will run through December 8.
+Open Enrollment for the NIH Leave Bank will run through December 8.
 Don’t miss this opportunity!
 Enrollment in the NIH Leave Bank is open to all NIH Federal employees.
 The 2015 membership period will begin on January 11, 2015.

-The Leave Bank is a pooled bank of donated annual and restored leave available to eligible members.
+The NIH Leave Bank is a pooled bank of donated annual and restored leave available to eligible members.
 It offers income protection and amounts to paid leave for members who have exhausted all of their leave and are affected by a personal or family medical emergency/condition.
-The Leave Bank has provided leave to NIH employees to cover time out of the office due to personal or family medical emergencies such as surgery, cancer, stroke, childbirth, etc.
+The NIH Leave Bank has provided leave to NIH employees to cover time out of the office due to personal or family medical emergencies such as surgery, cancer, stroke, childbirth, etc.

 The Leave Bank offers an advantage over the Voluntary Leave Transfer Program (VLTP) because eligible members may receive leave from the bank to cover absence for a medical emergency without soliciting donations personally.
 In some cases, a solicitation under the VLTP may go unanswered, especially if a recipient is new to the Agency and has not established acquaintances.
 A Leave Bank and VLTP comparison can be found on the website.